-Author: Alison Tompkins / Editor: Adrian Boyle / Reviewer: Mohamed Elwakil / Codes: HAP11 / Published: 20/11/2017 / Review Date: 20/11/2020
+Author: Alison Tompkins / Editor: Adrian Boyle / Reviewer: Mohamed Elwakil, Caitriona Considine / Codes: HAP11 / Published: 20/11/2017 / Review Date: 20/11/2020

 Barotrauma refers to physical damage to body tissues by changes in ambient pressure.
 This may be the result of many mechanisms but this module concentrates on the epidemiology, pathophysiology, pattern of injury and management of primary blast injuries.
 These are the direct result of exposure to the significant atmospheric pressure changes generated from detonation of explosive devices.
 Barotrauma resulting from underwater diving and pulmonary barotrauma from mechanical ventilation will not be discussed.
 Blast injuries can cause multisystem and life-threatening injuries, which require complex triage, diagnostic, and management challenges for the health care provider.

-Physics and pathophysiology of barotrauma
+Physics and Pathophysiology

-On detonation of an explosive device, a blast wave is generated by the rapid transformation of the explosive material from a solid (or liquid) to a gas4;5.
-Almost instantaneously, the explosive increases in volume up to 100000 times and results in a well-demarcated expanding shock wave of extremely high pressure.
+On detonation, a blast wave is generated by the rapid transformation of explosive material from a solid or liquid to a gas as it almost instantaneously increases in volume up to 100,000 times .
+This results in a well-demarcated expanding shock wave of extremely high pressure.

 Types of blast Injury